Pop for the People: Roy Lichtenstein in L.A.

-Pop for the People: Roy Lichtenstein in L.A. explores how the artist, a vanguard of the Pop Art movement buoyed by a renaissance in printmaking, made fine art accessible to the American public in ways that had not been achieved before.
-The exhibition features prints from Lichtenstein’s Bull Profile and Surrealist series, as well as the iconic Sunrise and Shipboard Girl.
-Additional works on display range from political subject matter to paper plates, clothing, and shopping bags.
+Pop for the People: Roy Lichtenstein in L.A. explored how the artist, a vanguard of the Pop Art movement buoyed by a renaissance in printmaking, made fine art accessible to the American public in ways that had not been achieved before.
+The exhibition featured prints from Lichtenstein’s Bull Profile and Surrealist series, as well as the iconic Sunrise and Shipboard Girl.
+Additional works on display ranged from political subject matter to paper plates, clothing, and shopping bags.

-Finally, to make Lichtenstein’s creative work truly accessible to all visitors, the Skirball will transform one of its galleries into an interactive space where visitors can step into Lichtenstein’s reimagination of Vincent van Gogh’s Bedroom at Arles, brought to life in three-dimensional form.
+Finally, to make Lichtenstein’s creative work truly accessible to all visitors, the Skirball transformed one of its galleries into an interactive space where visitors could step into Lichtenstein’s reimagination of Vincent van Gogh’s Bedroom at Arles, brought to life in three-dimensional form.

 POP FOR THE PEOPLE: ROY LICHTENSTEIN IN L.A.
-AND ITS RELATED PROGRAMS AT THE SKIRBALL CULTURAL CENTER ARE MADE POSSIBLE IN PART BY SUPPORT FROM:
+AND ITS RELATED PROGRAMS AT THE SKIRBALL CULTURAL CENTER WERE MADE POSSIBLE IN PART BY SUPPORT FROM:

 Muriel and Philip Berman Foundation